Updated weekly. The methodical review of fountain pens

 Wetter flow means more vivid color and smoother feel but longer dry times and more show-through on thin paper.
 If you use cheap office paper daily, a moderately dry writer is often the more practical pick than the wettest pen on the leaderboard.

-— from our Pilot Metropolitan Fountain Pen review, ink flow dimension
+— from our Pilot Custom 74 Fountain Pen review, ink flow dimension